rokuruby/odin-recipes/README.md

-# odin-recipes
+<h1>Odin Recipes</h1>
-A learning project about makign a simple HTML website This project is my first introduction to Web Development coding for the Odin Project course.
-I will proceed to make a simple HTML website using the best practises of professional web developers with Visual Studio Code, Git, and GitHub
+Welcome to odin-recipes, a simple HTML website created as a learning project for the Odin Project's Web Development course.
+This project is my first introduction to coding for web development and includes best practices learned from professional developers.
+It was created using Visual Studio Code, Git, and GitHub.